 In contrast, the Spanish government has taken a more pro-active line.
 It offers legal migration routes for nationals of some countries who might otherwise become irregular migrants.
 It recruits seasonal agricultural workers from Morocco through a programme allowing married women with children to work legally for short periods of time in Spain.

 This programme was based on evidence that women with children were more likely to return to their country of origin than those who were male or childless.

 The solutions to Calais are complex and involve measures focussed on asylum and others targeted at undocumented migration.
 These all require political will and money.
 But if our governments are serious about this clandestine migration, co-operation, not fences, are needed.

 Jill Rutter is a contributing editor to Left Foot Forward and has visited Calais a number of times over the last 15 yearsLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.